Geographies of the Green Transformation

 Objectives and Content

-- has thorough insight about core concepts and theoretical discussion regarding globalization and green economy and the interaction between the two.
+- has thorough insight about core concepts and theoretical discussion regarding differing approaches to the green transformation.

 - is capable to plan and give a presentation on a specified research question including theory and empirical evidence from secondary sources linked to the main topic of the course.

-- has thorough insight to understand the conditions, processes and effects regarding the geographies of globalization and the green economy and the interaction between these two processes and their effects.
+- has thorough insight to understand the conditions, processes and effects regarding the geographies of globalization and the green transformation.

-- can present and discuss research questions in relation to business, planning, governance, sustainability and the green economy.
+- can present and discuss research questions in relation to institutions, governance, planning, sustainability, and policy measures.

 Recommended Previous Knowledge